DANS-KNAW/dans-frontend-framework/docs/rdt-search-ui.md

 # Elastic Search Dashboard and search UI

 Package that exports an interface to be used with an Elastic Search endpoint.
-Has a search, dashboard and detailed results view.
+Has a search, dashboard and detailed/single result view.

+Note that the single result view currently has no standardised component, and should be created and provided manually.
+It has to make a call to the Elastic Search endpoint to get a single record, and format the JSON it gets back from the server accordingly.
+For examples, see the current app folders (e.g. RDA, CAT, SuperCatalog etc).

 ## Setup and config
 ```tsx